Disaster Recovery

 Live Restore Safety

-A live restore stops the blockchain API, backend API, and heartbeat services.
-The restore script creates a safety copy of the current blockchain/data folder before replacing it.
+The restore script refuses to overwrite live data while the blockchain API, backend API, or heartbeat service is active unless an operator explicitly passes a force flag.
+It creates pre-restore safety copies of the current blockchain and backend data folders before replacing state.
 If health checks fail after restart, keep the safety copy and investigate before deleting anything.

 If The Server Fails

-Start by preserving the newest backup archive from /home/vorliq/backups.
-If the old server is still reachable, copy the newest archive off the server with scp.
+Start by preserving the newest backup archive from the protected backup directory.
+If the old server is still reachable, copy the newest archive off the server with a secure file-transfer method.
 If the server is gone, restore from the external copy or snapshot that contains the same backup folder.
 Bring up a clean Ubuntu server, install Vorliq from GitHub, verify the archive, run the restore script in dry-run mode, then perform the live restore only after verification passes.